42DIGITAL/bqtools/README.md

 ]
 # valid BigQuery types see:
 # https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types
-# geo, struct and array are currently not/not fully supported
+# geo and array are currently not/not fully supported

 # data = columns of lists
 table = bqtools.BQTable(